19hours/sg-statutes/Acts/Income Tax Act.md

 (a) is not a vehicle registered under the RU index marks;

-(b) is deregistered on or after 27th February 1999 butnot later than one year before the last day on which a renewal of registration licence can be issued under the Road Traffic Act (Cap.
+(b) is deregistered on or after 27th February 1999 but not later than one year before the last day on which a renewal of registration licence can be issued under the Road Traffic Act (Cap.
 276) in respect of the vehicle; and

 (c) has, unless the vehicle has been exempted from obtaining a certificate of entitlement, at the date of deregistration of the vehicle —